mwiencek/weight-balanced-tree/README.md

 The `cmp` (comparator) function is the same as used for `insert`.

-The optional `notFoundAction` determines what should happen when `value` is not found in the tree.
-The two supported actions are `NOOP`, which returns `tree` back unmodified, and `THROW`, which throws an exception.

-`notFoundAction` is a function that determines what should happen when `value` is not found in the tree.
-This is required.
-The passed-in function receives the tree node where `remove` dead-ended as its first argument, and `value` as its second argument.
-The return value is a tree node that replaces the dead-end one if the reference is different.

-As for `insert` above, you can use these exports from the main module for `notFoundAction`:

- * `NOOP`, which just returns the node back unmodified.
-In this case, `remove` will also return the tree root back unmodified.
- * `THROW`, which throws an exception.

-The helper functions `removeIfExists` and `removeOrThrowIfNotExists` are also exported;
-these call `remove` with `NOOP` or `THROW` for `notFoundAction`, respectively.
+`removeIfExists` is an alias of `remove`.

+### removeOrThrowIfNotExists

+Like `remove`, but throws an error if `value` does not exist in the tree.

+This simply checks if the tree returned from `remove` is the same reference.

 ### find